MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

     1. In your browser, navigate to the [**Azure portal**][azure-portal].
     1. Select your **Bot Registration**.
     1. In the left panel, select **Settings**.
-    1. In te right panel, in the **Messaging endpoint** box, enter the ngrok URL, in our example, `https://dea822bf.ngrok.io/api/messages`.
+    1. In the right panel, in the **Messaging endpoint** box, enter the ngrok URL, in our example, `https://dea822bf.ngrok.io/api/messages`.
 1. Start your bot locally, for example in Visual Studio debug mode.
 1. Test the bot while running locally using the Bot Framework portal's **Test Web chat**.
 Like the Emulator, this test doesn't allow you to access Teams-specific functionality.
 1. In the terminal window where `ngrok` is running you can see HTTP traffic between the bot and the web chat client.
 If you want a more detailed view, in a browser window enter `http://127.0.0.1:4040` you obtained from the previous terminal window.
 The following image is an example: